near/docs/docs/local-setup/running-testnet.md

-## Compiling and Running Official Node without Docker
+## Compiling and running a node without Docker

 Alternatively, you can build and run a node without Docker by compiling `nearcore` locally and pointing `nearup` to the compiled binaries.
 Steps in this section provide details of how to do this.